maxmekiska/arguing_predictors/documentation/docs/installation.md

 The proof of concept program uses a Jupyter notebook as UI.
 The program can also be used without a Jupyter notebook by executing the main.py file.
 In case of executing the main.py file, a small GUI will appear after the model set-up in the file has been successfully trained.
 The GUI is a window containing buttons to display different statistics about the systems overall performance.
 However, it is recommended to use the system with a Jupyter notebook and the main.py file to demo the system.

 In addition, it is recommend to use Anaconda to run the Jupyter notebook and manage the necessary python libraries for this program.
-Anaconda can be downloaded [here](https://www.anaconda.com/products/individual#Downloads).
+Anaconda can be downloaded <a href="https://www.anaconda.com/products/individual#Downloads">here</a>.

 After Anaconda has been downloaded and successfully installed, open the anaconda terminal/command line and create a virtual environment with the following command: